 Seoul – Nami Island

-Nami Island or Namiseom or Naminara is a small ‘doraemon pocket lookalike’ island situated 63km from Seoul in the middle of the Han River.
-For those who are wondering, this small island is famous for ‘Winter Sonata’ drama in 2002.
-The island is gaining popularity thanks to winter sonata.
-Still, I have not watch it before but I’ve heard the famous theme song from the drama.
+Nami Island (Namiseom or Naminara) is a small ‘doraemon pocket lookalike‘ island situated 63 km from Seoul in the middle of the Han River.
+This charming Island is famous for the ‘Winter Sonata’ film locations back in 2002.
 Apparently, Nami Island declared its cultural independence on March 1, 2006.
 Like other independent republics, Naminara Republic has its own national flag, anthem, passport, postage stamps, telephone cards, written characters, papers, and currency.
-Don’t worry, you don’t need a passport to get to the island.
-All you need is to pay visa aka admission fee.
+Do not fret, passport is not required to get to the island but admission fee applies.

-While transferring at Sangbong to Gyeongchun Line, please take note of the line that you’re heading to.
-In this case you’re heading to Gapyeong.
-When I was there, apparently both track are heading to Gapyeong station.
-There was a bit of issue there.
-Thanks to the local guy, he told me that both track going to Gapyeong.
-My suggestion is, just follow the crowd :D
+While transferring at Sangbong to Gyeongchun Line, please take note of the line that you are heading to.
+In this case you are heading to Gapyeong.
+When I was there, apparently both track were heading to Gapyeong station.
+There was a bit of confusion but thanks to the local guy, he told me that both tracks were heading towards Gapyeong.

-From Gapyeong Station.
-Take a cab to Nami Wharf.
-There’s a taxi stand located outside Gapyeong station.
-Cab drivers there understood well enough regarding the existence of Nami Island ferry terminal because most visitors take cab there.
-This short cab ride will cost less than 3000KRW per trip.
+From Gapyeong Station, I took the cab to Nami Wharf.
+The taxi stand is located outside the station.
+The cab driver understood well enough regarding the existence of Nami Island ferry terminal.
+This short cab ride will cost you less than 3000KRW per trip.

-This is how the KORAIL logo look like.
+KORAIL.
 The train look exactly like a normal subway train.
 Apparently Gyeongchun Line was operated recently in 2010.
-Unfortunately, I have to stand throughout the way to Gapyeong from Sangbong.

 Gapyeong Station

-2nd option: For those who wish to spend a little bit more.
-There is a Shuttle bus departing from Insadong.
-Please refer here for more info.
-Round trip will cost 13000KRW per person.
 Depart from Insadong (Tour bus stop near Tapgol park) at 9.30am.
 Returning to Insadong from Nami Island at 4.00pm.
-To do so, you need to book your ticket in advance OR be there as early as 9.00am to buy your tickets which is subject to availability.
+To do so, you need to book your ticket in advance OR be there as early as 9.00am to purchase your tickets, subject to availability.
+Round trip will cost 15000 won per adult.

 2 ways to get to Nami Island.
 The conventional way or adventurer way.